CEDS-Collaborative-Exchange/Reporting-Standards-and-Best-Practices-/README.md

 **UAT Templates**: Both sample and blank templates for UAT processes, allowing organizations to streamline their testing efforts before submitting resources to the exchange.

-**ScDU Best Practices Checklist**: A checklist designed to assist contributors in following all necessary steps and guidelines, ensuring compliance with the ScDU standards.
+**ScDU Best Practices Checklist**: A checklist designed to assist contributors in following all necessary steps and guidelines, ensuring compliance with the reporting standards developed by states.

 **Impact**